swellaby/vscode-workspace-config-plus/README.md

-# VS Code Workspace Config+
+# Workspace Config+

-Provides additional capabilities to manage your workspace configuration, including the ability to utilize `shared` and `local` versions of the VS Code workspace configuration files.
+Provides additional capabilities to manage your "workspace" configuration settings, including the ability to utilize `shared` and `local` versions of the VS Code workspace configuration files.

+> **Note**: A VS Code "workspace" is usually just your project root folder.
+This extension can be immediately used in standard, single root/projects, _as well as_ more advanced, multi-root workspaces.
+See the VS Code docs [What is a VS Code "Workspace"?](https://code.visualstudio.com/docs/editor/workspaces) and [Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings) for more information.

 ---